Cape Coral Economic Development Strategic Plan

 As defined by Harvard University, “a cluster is a regional concentration of related industries in a particular location.
 Clusters are a striking feature of economies, making regions uniquely competitive for jobs and private investment.
 They consist of companies, suppliers, and service providers, as well as government agencies and other institutions that provide specialized training and education, information, research, and technical support.

 DCG Corplan has developed a “mapping” technique whereby the 302 national industries in 4-digit NAICS format can be distilled to 27 cluster categories (channels) created from a “best practices” review of multiple cluster analyses from other US communities and states, cluster mapping white papers for the US Dept. of Commerce, the US Cluster Mapping Project from Harvard University, and primary-related industry taxonomies from numerous commercial enterprises.
-Becuase of multiple application of industires to cluster assignments, a total of 350 industry matches occur.
+Because of multiple applications of industires to cluster assignments, a total of 350 industry matches occur.

 US Clusters Chart